Paprium: Reception

 Paprium received positive reception from reviewers.
 HobbyConsolas's Daniel Quesada gave the game an 89/100, praising the game's hardware push to get the most out of the Mega Drive along with calling it a great successor to beat 'em ups of the 16-bit era, but criticized the game's $130 price tag and uneven difficulty.
 Romain Gambier of Past Game Rebirth gave the game and Grand Stick III a positive review, citing the game's length and diverting paths as innovative.
-Fei of Air-Gaming gave the game an 8/10, praising the graphics and sound, but also left criticism against the $130 price tag.
-Sega-16's Sebastian Sponsel gave the game a 7/10 praising the hardware and huge graphical improvements put forward by WaterMelon but ultimately felt that "these are all just neat dressing that in the long run don’t serve to cover up the flaws inherent in the core design".
+Writing for Air-Gaming, Julien Boisseau gave the game an 8/10, praising the graphics and sound, but also left criticism against the $130 price tag.
+Sega-16's Sebastian Sponsel gave the game a 7/10 praising the hardware and huge graphical improvements put forward by WaterMelon, but ultimately felt that "these are all just neat dressing that in the long run don't serve to cover up the flaws inherent in the core design".

+In July 2025, the 2021 ROM dump which was previously unplayable was made fully playable with a release of a modified Genesis Plus GX core for RetroArch.
+The PCM audio is not emulated as of yet and there are still some audio issues.
+Instead, the core plays the music from MP3s included with the ROM dump.

+Work is in progress to get the ROM dump running on a real Mega Drive / Genesis console via a Mega EverDrive Pro utilising a custom mapper and WAV files for the music.